-As part of TNPL's organic growth, a project for manufacture of Paper Board was conceived.
-TNPL established its Unit II, at about 90 KM away from Unit I, for manufacturing 200,000 MT per annum Multilayer Coated Paper Board machine (BM 4), along with a 30 MW captive co-generation power plant.
-The Unit was commissioned in January 2016.
-Like in Unit I, the Unit II also features latest technologies in the mill operations.
-The Board machine is a four layer machine, first of its kind in the country.
-The Board machine is controlled by the latest Distributed Control System (DCS) and Quality Control Systems (QCS).
-TNPL has installed a state-of-the-art fully Automatic Storage and Retrieval System (ASRS) with a capacity to store 30,000 MT Reels and 6,000 MT Sheets.
-The power plant of the TNPL Unit II is equipped with high efficient boilers operating with AFBC technology.
+The Unit was commissioned in January 2016 with a record time of 22 months from the date of commencement of civil works.
+Like in Unit I, the Unit II also has several latest technologies incorporated in the mill operations.
+The Board machine has a four layer forming section, first of its kind in the country.
+The Board machine is totally controlled by a state-of-the-art Distributed Control System (DCS) and Quality Control Systems (QCS).
+The project features a full-fledged Automatic Storage and Retrieval System (ASRS) with a capacity to store 30,000 MT Reels and 6,000 MT Sheets, which is again first of its kind in India.
+The Power plant of the TNPL Unit II is equipped with a high efficient boiler operating with AFBC technology.
 The Turbo Generator is equipped with an Air Cooled Condenser (ACC) to conserve water.
 The Board machine also has facility to recover the white water and reuse to the extent possible.
 For optimizing the consumption, variable frequency drives have been introduced in various sections of the Board machine and power plant.
-TNPL Unit II is having a Roll Grinding facility equipped with high end control automation including online measurements and CNC based Grinder Control System, for carrying out grinding of various rolls in Board machine.

 The modern waste water treatment plant in TNPL Unit II enables utilization of the entire waste water generated from the mill to be used for irrigation in TNPL's own lands to an extent of 575 acres.
-In the plantation area, drip irrigation method is deployed, to raise more than 6 lakh trees, with various varieties of fruit bearing, flowering, avenue trees including some pulp wood species.
+In the plantation area, drip irrigation method is deployed, to raise more than 6 lakh trees, with various varieties of fruit bearing, flowering, avenue trees including some pulpwood species.